The Stories of O – Potluck and Stories

 The stories do not have to be amazing or told in a brilliant way, they just have to be from the heart.

-We will have a vegetarian entree from El Basha and the generous, potluck spirits will guide the rest meal.
+We will have a vegetarian entree and the generous, potluck spirits will guide the rest meal.

 Your contributions of food and drink make the night special.
 The potluck serendipity spirits will guide the meal.

-This Sunday, January 26th from 6pm to 8pm (at the latest) at Yates Illuminates (32nd and Davenport).
+Sunday, April 27th, from 6pm to 8pm (at the latest) at Yates Illuminates (32nd and Davenport).

 If you haven’t been to a stories and food night before, there’s some general information about the night below (you don’t have to share a story☺️).